 Evidence as to value.

-Once the Trustee or debtor in possession has signed the Report and Notice of Trustee’s Intention to Abandon Property of Estate, the party in interest seeking abandonment of the property shall serve the signed Report and Notice on all creditors and parties in interest, except:
+Once the trustee or debtor in possession has signed the report and notice, the party in interest seeking abandonment of the property shall serve the signed report and notice on all creditors and parties in interest, except:

 If the property to be abandoned is encumbered by liens greater than the value of the property, notice shall be given only to the debtor, debtor's attorney, any known lien holders, the creditors' committee, if any, and the U.S. Trustee's Office.